HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-At 0.22%, AVIF's slice of that pie is so small it's not even labeled.
+At 0.22%, AVIF's slice of that pie is so small it's not even labeled on the chart.
 And while 0.22% may not sound like a lot, compared to last year, it represents quite a bit of progress.

 {{ figure_markup(
   image="image-format-adoption-year-over-year-change.png",